dmx-systems/dmx-documentation/docs/user.rst

 As DMX is made to work like a human brain you can navigate in an associative way.
 To navigate across topics along associations use the '*Related* command in the :ref:`context menu<user-the-context-menu>` of any item.
-This opens the "Related" tab of the :ref:`detail panel<user-the-detail-panel>`.
+This opens the "Related" tab of the :ref:`Detail Panel<user-the-detail-panel>`.

 .. image:: _static/related.png